juandarr/AIND-sudoku/README.md

 ### Code

-* `solutions.py` - You'll fill this in as part of your solution.
+* `solutions.py` - This file contains the implementation of the strategies.
 * `solution_test.py` - Do not modify this.
 You can test your solution by running `python solution_test.py`.
 * `PySudoku.py` - Do not modify this.
 This is code for visualizing your solution.
 * `visualize.py` - Do not modify this.
 This is code for visualizing your solution.